rschristopher/rschristopher.github.io/src/saving/level-2/index.md

 See the official [Install Tails](https://tails.boum.org/install/index.en.html) guide.

-Once you boot with the Tails USB drive you will have an OS centered around maintaining your privacy, and most importantly, there is no persisted data, no cookies, not even persisted settings.
+Once you boot with the Tails USB drive you will have an OS focused on maintaining your privacy, and most importantly, there is no persisted data, no cookies, not even persisted settings.
 Every time you boot Tails it's a fresh OS and it has no memeory of what happened before.